crownstone/bluenet/docs/STYLE.md

 int b;
 ```

-### If statement body on its own line, and always in brackets.
+### If statement block must always be in brackets.

-Putting the body on a separate line makes it easier to read, while leaving out brackets easily introduces bugs.
+Leaving out brackets easily introduces bugs.

 ```
 if (on) {